i05nagai/memorandum/language/english_speaking.md

 * align
     * our goal is to explicitly align the risk taken by a given service with the risk the business is willing to bear
     * Right now our goal is to make sure that the why and the what are aligned.
+    * to put or more things into a straight line
+        * you need to align the numbers properly in a column
+    * to change sth so that it has a correct relationship to sth else
+        * Later this year, the company will introduce a price platform for its home insurance contracts, and will align all its prices.
+        * align sth with sth
+            * More scientific methods of aligning boardroom pay with shareholder returns are needed.
+    * align yourself with sth/sb
+        * if you align yourself with an organization or person, you agree with and support their aims
+        * The party is under pressure to align itself more closely with industry.
+* alliance
+    * a group of countries, political parties, or people who work together because of shared interests r aims, or the act of forming such group
+    * a military alliance
+    * The three smaller parties have forged/formed an alliance against the government.
+    * in alliance with sb/sth
+        * working together with another person, organization, etc.
+* skew
 * risktaking
     * The key advantage of this framing is that it unlocks exp.iocit, thoughtful risktaking
 * set